 Hopefully you will be able to use some of these ideas and concepts in your own playing approaches in order to become the best ‘you’ that you can be.

-To my mind, Jimmy has always been a tremendously inventive rhythm guitarist as well as a riff writer supreme and this is often sadly overlooked.
+To our mind, Jimmy has always been a tremendously inventive rhythm guitarist as well as a riff writer supreme and this is often sadly overlooked.
 One important aspect of his rhythm style is how he often cleverly arranged and orchestrated his guitar parts.
 In an essentially three-piece band format, a lot of his ideas have rightly become the blueprint for how classic rock should be played.

 Gear used: PRS McCarty 594 & PRS ‘Signature’ Custom 24, Marshall 2555 JCM25/50 Jubilee 100W head